 Although it might seem initially counter-productive, some shopping apps can be considered a cheaper alternative for purchasing.
 For example, Depop and Ebay sell second-hand clothing and homeware, which can save you money on items you need!

 Voucher apps, such as VoucherCodes or Student Beans, can help you cut the costs off meals out, entertainment such as cinema trips and retail purchases.
 These are subscription-free, you just have to make an account (if you are eligible) and check the deals regularly.
 Wowcher and Groupon are also voucher-based money apps but are angled towards bigger or luxury purchases.

 How To Make Money Apps Work For You

-34% of millennials are expected to have some kind of money app on their smart phone.
+34% of millennials are expected to have some kind of money app on their smartphone.
 There is still a level of responsibility and maintenance involved in using money apps.
-Users can’t just download the app and expect their finances to be sorted.
+Users can’t just download the app and expect their finances to be sorted, like taking out an instant loan and expecting your finances to be better.
 Getting into the habit of checking your balances and updating your money apps (if you need to do so) could be more helpful than the app itself.
 This is because it makes you more conscious of your money, rather than avoiding the numbers.
 It is harder to ignore apps that send you updates but still possible.
 Users should be committed to their budgeting goals.

 To make money apps work for you, it is important to understand what you really want to achieve and what is realistic.
 Money apps are a great way to increase awareness of your finances, but the user still needs to make responsible spending decisions.
 It could be that a mix of apps help improve your financial status and get to where you need to be.